Pwd9000-ML/blog-devto/posts/2024/GitHub-Repo-Best-Practise/GitHub-Repo-Best-Practise.md

 It is useful to add topics to repositories for several reasons, including:

-- **Discoverability**: Topics make it easier for others to find your repository.
+- **Discoverability**: Make it easier for others to find your repository.
 When someone searches for a topic, repositories with that topic will be included in the search results.
-- **Organisation**: Topics help you organise your repositories.
+- **Organisation**: Help you organise your repositories.
 You can group repositories based on their purpose, technology stack, or any other relevant criteria.
-- **Community**: Topics help you connect with others who are interested in the same topics.
+- **Community**: Help you connect with others who are interested in the same topics.
 When someone views a repository with a topic, they can see other repositories with the same topic.
-- **Insights**: Topics can provide insights into the technologies and tools that are popular in your organisation.
+- **Insights**: Provide insights into the technologies and tools that are popular in your organisation.
 You can use this information to identify trends and make informed decisions about the technologies and tools you use.
-- **Standardisation**: Topics can help you standardise the way you categorise repositories.
+- **Standardisation**: Help you standardise the way you categorise repositories.
 You can use the same topics across all your repositories to ensure consistency.

 When adding topics to a repository, it's important to choose topics that are relevant and meaningful.
 You should choose topics that accurately describe the purpose, technology stack, or other relevant criteria of the repository.